serhii-babich/html-accordion-tabs/README.md

 [content]
 ```

-All we need to do is just revert flex order and adjust button width for small screens:
+All we need is just to revert flex order and adjust the button width to small screens:

 ```css
 @media screen and (max-width: 480px) {